Case study

 With these pieces of information, the municipality got in talks with Ento.

-“Should we have bought another software where we would have to sit and manually configure the buildings, data and alarms ourselves, then we wouldn’t be done with the configuration yet” says Thøger Niels Pørtner.
+“Had we bought another software where we would have to sit and manually configure the buildings, data and alarms ourselves, then we wouldn’t be done with the configuration yet” says Thøger Niels Pørtner.

-Electricity, heat, and water will be monitored by AI.
+Electricity, heat, solar, and water will be monitored by AI

-Currently, Holstebro is only using Ento for electricity data, but from the summer of 2022, heat and water consumption will be added to the platform and municipality’s properties.
-The system is AI-based, using data across the systems users’ buildings to identify deviating consumption patterns.
-In practice, it works in such a way that when Thøger and his colleagues access the system, they get to highlight the buildings with an increased or changed consumption that indicates “that something is wrong here”.
+Holstebro is using Ento to analyse electricity, district heating, water, and solar PV data.
+The system is AI-based and utilises data from the systems users’ buildings, as well as external variables such as weather data, calendar and Covid-lockdown information, to identify deviating consumption patterns.
+In practice, it works in such a way that when Thøger and his colleagues access the system, they get to highlight the buildings with an increased or changed consumption that indicates ‘something is wrong here’.

 Based on this information, they prioritise which buildings they should visit to identify and implement energy savings.
 This releases time to talk to the operational staff in the buildings.
 When the municipal employees return to the office, they can also report implemented measures in the system and keep an eye on whether they achieve the expected savings over the next few months.